 It’s a good bet many of those want to bet with an online sportsbook or sports betting app.

-See below for selected live odds on today’s NCAA football games.
-See the full odds feed for all Division 1 games here.
+See below for live odds for all upcoming NCAA Bowl games.
+See the full odds feed for all sports here.
 Use the drop-down menus to see moneyline and totals odds.
 Click on any odds to jump straight to the sportsbook and claim your free bets or bonus.

 Most college football fans and sports bettors in West Virginia root for one of two teams: